whiskeysierra/git-ignore/README.md

 Just add `git-ignore` to you `PATH` and use it like any other `git` command.

-Before the first run, you need to update your local repository of known templates, which is located at `~/.gitignore`, by
-running:

-    git ignore update

-It should give you something like the following:

-    Updating...
-        actionscript... done
-        android... done
-        appceleratortitanium... done
-        archives... done
-        autotools... done
-        bancha... done
-        basercms... done
-        c... done
-        c++... done
-        cakephp... done
-        cfwheels... done
-        clojure... done
-        ...

-What basically happend: for [every known template of gitignore.io](http://gitignore.io/api/list) we saved a corresponding `.gitignore` template file to `.gitignore/<template>`.
-This way you only have to update your local template repository once in a while and don't need an internet connection.

 A new `.gitignore` file can be generated like this:

     git ignore write intellij python